By Stan Deresinski, MD, FACP, FIDSA

-SYNOPSIS: Whole genome sequencing confirmed that repeat infection with SARS-CoV-2 is possible, something that is consequential for vaccine use and public health.
+SYNOPSIS: Whole genome sequencing confirmed that repeat infection with SARS-CoV-2 is possible, something that has consequences for vaccine use and for public health.

 SOURCE: To KK, Hung IF, Ip JD, et al. COVID-19 re-infection by a phylogenetically distinct SARS-coronavirus-2 strain confirmed by whole genome sequencing.
 Clin Infect Dis 2020; Aug.
 25. doi:10.1093/cid/ciaa1275.
 [Online ahead of print].

 A previously healthy 33-year-old male resident of Hong Kong developed fever, a sore throat, and a productive cough.
 SARS-CoV-2 nucleic acid was detected by polymerase chain reaction (PCR) on a swab of his posterior oropharynx on March 26, 2020.
 He was hospitalized on March 29, by which time he was asymptomatic.
 He was discharged on April 14 after two negative PCR tests on samples obtained 24 hours apart.

 A screening swab obtained from his posterior oropharynx at the Hong Kong airport on Aug.
 15 upon his return from a trip to Spain and the United Kingdom was once again PCR positive.
 Although asymptomatic, he was hospitalized again, with repeat PCR positive with a cycle threshold (Ct) of 26.69.
 Although his C-reactive protein (CRP) was slightly elevated, he remained asymptomatic throughout his inpatient stay, during which the Ct gradually rose, indicating decreasing amounts of viral ribonucleic acid (RNA).
 He received no antiviral therapy.